Islamic veiling practices by country: Libya

-In the 1950s, the reporter Nel Slis's impression was that most Libyan women wore headscarfs in public, often in the barracan, and she reported that queen Fatimah el-Sharif was expected to live in seclusion and only appeared unveiled and dressed in modern clothing in the company of women or when she was abroad, though she had belonged to the small percentage that had appeared unveiled in public prior to becoming queen.
+In the 1950s, Nel Slis reported that most Libyan women wore headscarves in public, often the type of veiling known as barracan.
+The queen Fatimah el-Sharif was expected to live in seclusion and only appeared unveiled and dressed in modern clothing in the company of women or when she was abroad, though she had belonged to the small percentage that had appeared unveiled in public prior to becoming queen.

-Central to the Libyan revolution of 1969 was the empowerment of women and removal of inferior status.
+Central to the Libyan revolution of 1969, led by Muammar Gaddafi, was the empowerment of women and removal of inferior status.
 In the 1970s, female emancipation was in large measure a matter of age.
 One observer generalized that city women under the age of thirty-five had discarded the traditional veil and were quite likely to wear Western-style clothing.
 Those between the ages of thirty-five and forty-five were increasingly ready to consider such a change, but women over the age of forty-five appeared reluctant to give up the protection which they perceived their veils and customary dress to afford.
 A decade later, veiling was uncommon among urban women of the 1980s.
-This changed in the 2000s, when the Libyan dictator Muammar Gadaffi gave up Nasserism for a pan-Islamist pan-Africanist ideology. when the veiling of women gradually started becoming the norm again.
-Today (2023), it's quite rare for Libyan women to not wear the headscarf.
+This changed in the 2000s, when the Libyan dictator Muammar Gadaffi gave up Nasserism for a pan-Islamist pan-Africanist ideology, and the veiling of women gradually started becoming the norm again.
+As of 2023, it is quite rare for Libyan women to not wear the headscarf.